 |‣||Press Ctrl + ' (Windows/Linux) or ⌘ + ' (macOS).|

 |‣||Click the Show Grid button in the Camera View and Drawing View toolbars.|

 There are a variety of pens and brushes in Harmony and you can also create and save your own.
-It is a good idea to create and save pens with precise sizes and parameters to trace and design your models and break downs—see Drawing with the Brush Tool.
+It is a good idea to create and save pens with precise sizes and parameters to trace and design your models and break downs—see About the Brush Tool.